 Inspiring Award Winners:

-Over the weekend, we screened 34 films including 10 features, 12 documentaries, and 12 shorts, which received great reviews from our packed audiences.
+We screened 34 films including 15 features, 13 documentaries, and 19 shorts, which received great reviews from packed audiences.
 Many of the screenings included Q&A sessions with filmmakers or the subjects of the films.
-For example, co-director Andrea Meller joined us for a Q&A about her film, Now En Español, director Jessica Edwards came to talk about her film Mavis! and the subject of Right Footed, Jessica Cox, joined us by Skype from Manila to discuss her work.

 Panels, Workshops, and Guests:

 This year we held four panels, two workshops, a master class led by Athena Award winner Patricia Riggen, and special events featuring virtual reality, a television preview, works-in-progress, and a demonstration of camera equipment.

 The Festival included a number of other fabulous events including a Screenwriting Lab for female screenwriters conducted in partnership with the IRIS, a raucous volunteers appreciation evening full of karaoke on Saturday night, and our student lunch with over 100 students from high schools and colleges across the region.